 - The grape juice of the wine-press is called “wine” too (Prov.
 3:10, Heb. tirosh, Isa.
 16:10, Jer.
 48:33, Heb. yayin).

 There are many today professing a faith in Jesus, who look to His drinking of wine to support their excessive drinking.
-Yet, Jesus’ drinking of wine is presumed upon the occurrence of the word “wine” for grape juice throughout the Bible.
+By the grace of God, Christians have been saved from excessive drinking (1 Pet.
+4:3).
+Therefore, be very careful.
+Jesus’ drinking of wine is presumed to be drinking alcoholic wine according to the occurrence of the word “wine”, Again, grape juice is either alcoholic or nonalcoholic wine throughout the Bible depending on the context.
 Jesus never drunk distilled wine.
 Distilling wine had not yet been invented.
 Actually, Jesus was accused of being a “wine-drinker” from the Greek oinopoteis, because He came freely eating and drinking grape juice unlike John the Baptist, who restricted his eating and drinking (Matt.
 11:18-19, Luke 7:33-34).
 Yet, when we consider the wedding that Jesus attended in Cana, Jesus’ institution of the Lord’s Supper, and Jesus’ life, then Jesus’ drinking of wine is not what many think.

-If Jesus did make a great amount of fermented wine, He would had aided the sin of drunkenness, excessive drinking, and a drinking party, which are all condemned as sins.
+If Jesus did make a great amount of fermented wine, He would had aided the sin of drunkenness, excessive drinking, and a drinking party, which are all condemned as sins by Christ and His Spirit.
 If Jesus made intoxicating wine, Jesus would have turned this wedding into be a drinking party, when His Spirit teaches against drinking parties in 1 Peter 4:3.
 To assume that Jesus made intoxicating wine is to assume that after everyone had drunk all the other intoxicating wine, then they needed more of the better intoxicating wine and Jesus was the man to do it.
 For those proposing that Jesus made highly intoxicating wine like today’s wine, 16-24 oz. of today’s distilled wine would intoxicate anyone at an alcoholic level of 12-15% according to the CDC.
 Such intoxicating wine would have been an absurdity at this wedding as much as simply fermented wine.
+Jesus could not have made intoxicating wine at the wedding feast in Cana.

 The misuse of the word “wine” has become the means for many to presume that the excessive drinking of alcohol to some level of intoxication is permissible behavior with God.
 By the word “wine”, many try to justify the sins of drunkenness and excessive drinking.
 The Bible warns about the temptations of wine.
 Solomon wrote by the wisdom of God,